Tom Edwards (broadcaster)

-Tom Edwards (20 March 1945 – 25 October 2025) was a British radio presenter and television announcer, best known for his work on offshore pirate radio stations Radio City and Radio Caroline in the 1960s, as well as his later career with BBC Radio 1, BBC Radio 2, and various television networks, including Thames Television, ATV, and HTV West.
-He started his career as a journalist for the Eastern Evening News before transitioning to broadcasting, becoming a prominent voice on British radio.
-Edwards also worked as a television newsreader and announcer, and later overcame personal struggles with alcoholism, chronicling his life in his autobiography Is Anybody There.
+Tom Edwards (20 March 1945 – 25 October 2025) was a British radio presenter and television announcer, known for his work on offshore pirate radio stations Radio City and Radio Caroline in the 1960s, and for his later career with BBC Radio 1, BBC Radio 2 and television networks, including Thames Television, ATV and HTV West.
+He started his career as a journalist on the Eastern Evening News before transitioning to broadcasting and became a prominent voice on British radio.
+He also worked as a television newsreader and announcer.
+He later overcame personal struggles with alcoholism and chronicled his life in an autobiography Is Anybody There.

 Early life and career

-Born in Norwich, Edwards began work as a journalist writing for the Eastern Evening News before successfully auditioning for the role of presenter on the Border Television music programme Beat in the Border and then becoming a Pontins Bluecoat.
+Edwards was born in Norwich.
+His father, who ran a grocery business, died when he was five.
+He began work as a teenager, writing a music column for the Eastern Evening News.
+He went to drama school in London and began a career in broadcasting in 1963 when he became a presenter of the Border Television music programme Beat in the Border.

-Between 1965 and 1967 he worked for offshore pirate radio stations Radio City, where he became the station's chief disc jockey, and Radio Caroline.
+In 1964 he was working as a bluecoat entertainer at a Pontins holiday camp in Suffolk when he heard offshore pirate radio station Radio Caroline for the first time, broadcasting from a ship off the coast of East Anglia.
+Edwards, who had "always loved music", was inspired to create his own 'radio station' on the camp's loudspeaker system in imitation of Caroline's style and format, and he sent a tape of his show to another pirate radio station, Radio City, which was broadcasting from a wartime army tower off the coast of Kent.
+In September 1965, aged 20, Edwards was taken on by Radio City and became the station's chief presenter.
+In February 1967 Radio City was shut down by the government and Edwards moved to Radio Caroline South on the ship Mi Amigo, which in turn was closed down in August 1967.

-He joined the BBC in late 1967 working as a television newsreader and presenter on BBC Look East and in 1968–1969 on the Saturday morning BBC East regional radio programme Happy Weekend, Everybody.
-In 1970 he presented the weekday morning regional opt-outs from the Today programme on BBC Radio 4 called This is East Anglia.

-In 1968 Edwards also started working for BBC Radio 1 initially replacing Simon Dee on Midday Spin, later becoming a staff announcer and newsreader on both Radio 1 and BBC Radio 2.
+He joined the BBC in late 1967 as a television newsreader and presenter on a nightly news programme BBC Look East and in 1968–1969 presented the Saturday morning BBC East regional radio programme Happy Weekend, Everybody.
+In 1968 he started working for BBC Radio 1, initially replacing Simon Dee on Midday Spin and later became a staff announcer and newsreader on both Radio 1 and BBC Radio 2.